 The only reality, that can be proven to exist, is this moment.
 I don’t mean the popular moment of anyone’s current activity, but the moment between thoughts, the moment that conscious time surrounds, the moment of existence.

 I’m a realist.
 I mean to speak of what’s real.
 Since the language I love is the province of the relative realities of past, present and future, this is impossible, but I keep trying.
 If I can’t describe the indescribable, I can speak of relative reality from the awareness of a non-relative place.
 As human beings, as thinkers, as poets and philosophers, we’ve spoken of the moment of existence as something spiritual, abstract and philosophical, and we’ve spoken of our transient body/mind as if that construct describes us, as if that is who we are.

-It’s true that we’re transient beings, and all our creations are transient.
-The center of our being is not.
+It’s true that we’re transient beings, and all our creations are transient, but the essence of our being is not.
 We’ve identified ourselves with our periphery and not our center.
 I’ve written from the center, and I’ve written from the periphery.
 Both are valid perspectives.
 We are transient beings in a transient universe.
-And, we’re able to be aware of our intrinsic nature We are able to recognize ourselves as energy that’s capable of being self-aware.
-We recognize the fact of our existence.
+And, we’re able to be aware of our intrinsic nature.
+We are able to recognize ourselves, as energy, that is capable of being self-aware, and, in our transient selves, we recognize the fact of our existence.

 I love this transient world we live in, I love the transient life we’re living, and I speak of transient reality in simple wonder from the awareness of the real.
 The real is greater than the exquisite transience of its lesser realities.
-I’m not a physical being living a spiritual life, I’m awareness in energy, living a physical life.
+I’m not a physical being living a spiritual life, I am awareness, I am energy, living a physical life.
 And all my words are only my hands waving in the air.